 Christopher Dennehy ’22 will work with John McCoy, Professor of Psychology & Neuroscience on A Newly Proposed Method to Prevent Progression of Alzheimer’s Disease.
 Alzheimer’s disease (AD) is characterized by the buildup of amyloid-β (Aβ) proteins that aggregate into toxic plaques and lead to the formation of neurofibrillary tangles.
 Recently, it was discovered that entraining 40Hz cortical gamma oscillations (brain waves) in mouse models of AD reduced Aβ accumulation and restored cognitive function.
-Our laboratory has shown that a subgroup of basal forebrain (BF) neurons that express the calcium-binding protein parvalbumin (BF PV) control these gamma oscillations.
-The goal of this project is to establish BF PV as a potential target for novel AD treatments by demonstrating that 40Hz BF PV stimulation in a mouse model can reduce Aβ load in the brain.
+In this project, we will use optogenetic methods to induce cortical gamma oscillations in a mouse model of AD to reduce Aβ load in the brain.
+The goal of this project is to identify potential neural targets for novel AD treatments that can reduce Aβ load in the brains of AD mice.
 The results of this study will be presented at the Northeast Undergraduate / Graduate Research Organization for Neuroscience (NEURON) conference.

 Understanding Risk Factor Reduction Behaviors for COVID-19 in College Students and Mental Health Awareness and Behavior Management in College Students during the COVID-19 Pandemic